 - 1 Healthy breeders usually produce healthy

-- 2 Laura's breeding bulls have high
+- 2 Laura's breeding bulls have high \\\\

-- 3 This year's calves have a lower
+- 3 This year's calves have a lower \

 - 4 Each trait has a different degree of

-We have twenty Black Angus bulls available for breeding.
+Abilene, TX • (498) 555-49499 We have twenty Black Angus bulls available for breeding.
 Each bull has a detailed sire summary and complete pedigree.
-All are of high breeding and complete pedigree.
 All are of high breeding value.
 Schedule an appointment to discuss your needs.
 We will help you with trait selection.
-We are needs.
-We will help you with trait selection.
-We are needs.
-We will help you with trait selection.
-We are needs.
-We will help you with trait selection.
-We are needs needs accurate in predicting heritability of most traits.
-To you want a high rate of gain?
-Do you need not need needs.
-You get a strong musculature?
+We are 85% accurate in predicting heritability of most traits.
+Do you want a high rate of gain?
+Do you need strong musculature?
 Consider our bulls.
-You get a computer print out of the expected progeny computer print out of the expected information difference (EPD).
+You get a computer print out of the expected progeny difference (EPD).
 We can also provide information about each bull's progeny.
 Call us today!